jwebster47/slow-trade-machine/README.md

-Run the following commands in the shell at the top level of the repository:
+# Run the relevant commands at the top level of the repository:

+### Setup script to install required packages and create virtual environment

     bash scripts/setup.sh

+### Add project source to shell profile

+    export PYTHONPATH=$PYTHONPATH:$PWD/src

+### Activate virtual environment

     source venv/bin/activate

-Add to shell profile

-export PYTHONPATH=$PYTHONPATH:$PWD/src
+# This project uses python to pull equity price history, load it to an S3 bucket, make price forecasts, and execute trades based on a defined strategy